MilenaMar/Game-Project--Totoro/README.md

 # Totoro-Game

-Project 3 Week - Ironhack Bootcamp Remote.
-Develop a Game using P5 library and DOM Manipulation.
+## About

+Game develop during the third week of the Ironhack Bootcamp for Web Development.

+## Technologies used

+Javascript, P5 Library, HTML, DOM Manipulation and CSS.

+## The Game

+Game built using JavaScript Object-Oriented Programming, collision checks, frame Counts, speeds and timers.

+## Inspiration

+Studio Ghibli Movies

 visit at https://milenamar.github.io/Totoro/